Workshop on Interplay between symplectic geometry and cluster theory

 An interesting example stems from the work of Vianna, where a connection between Markov triples and not Hamiltonian isotopic Lagrangian tori is established.
 Motivated by this result, we would like to further understand the relations between cluster structures, quiver representations and almost toric fibrations.

 The workshop is aimed at graduate students and senior scientists interested in the topic.
-There will be two minicourses and a couple of research talks.
-You can download the abstract here.
+There will be three minicourses and six research talks.
+You can download the abstracts here.

 when and where?

-The workshop takes place at the IWH Heidelberg from 16th to 18th January, 2023 .
+The workshop takes place at the IWH Heidelberg from 16th to 18th January, 2023.
+The IWH is ideally located in the old town of Heidelberg.
+Lunches will be provided at the IWH.

 We gratefully acknowledge funding from the CRC/TRR 191.